 - Diet deficient in fruits and vegetables

-Wet-AMD treatment has been revolutionized in recent years after the discovery of vascular endothelial growth factor (VEGF), a family of compounds in the body.
+Wet-AMD treatment has been revolutionized in recent years after the discovery of a family of compounds in the body knowns as vascular endothelial growth factor (VEGF).
 VEGF regulates the growth of abnormal new blood vessels in the eye—known as neovascularization—that can lead to wet AMD.

-Wet AMD cannot be cured, but its progression may be blocked with the use of intravitreal (in-the-eye) anti-VEGF injections.
-Local anesthetic eye drops are given before the injections to numb the eye and minimize discomfort.
+Wet AMD cannot be cured, but its progression may be stopped with intravitreal (in-the-eye) anti-VEGF injections.
+If your retina specialist treats you with anti-VEGF injections, you’ll be given eye drops that numb any pain and minimize discomfort first.

-Anti-VEGF drugs have greatly improved wet-AMD treatment since 2005; patients today have a much better chance of maintaining their central vision so they can read, drive, recognize faces, and live normal lives.
+Anti-VEGF drugs can preserve vision for AMD patients.
+That means if you have wet AMD you have a much better chance of maintaining your central vision so you can read, drive, recognize faces, and live a normal life.

-No treatment can prevent visual loss for patients with GA (the advanced form of dry AMD).
-However, the Age-Related Eye Disease Studies (AREDS), conducted by the National Eye Institute, have found that a nutritional supplement formula may delay and prevent intermediate dry AMD from moving to the advanced form.
+No treatment can prevent visual loss for patients with the advanced form of dry AMD.
+However, the Age-Related Eye Disease Studies (AREDS), conducted by the National Eye Institute, found that a nutritional supplement formula may delay and prevent intermediate dry AMD from moving to the advanced form.

-The AREDS supplement formula, which is widely available over the counter, contains:
+If you have advanced dry AMD, you may want to take an AREDS-2 supplement formula, which is widely available over the counter, containing:

 - Vitamin C